jkorte-dev/mpy-dtu/README.md

 - find out why polling inverter is so bad with rp2350
 - try async mqtt
 - remove logging to reduce size
-- try sunset calculation again with sunset lib from Peter Hinch [11]

 References
 ----------